kb12abz/puzzle/README.md

 ## Running

-Following command will trigger the bash scripts to build folder structure and run code to find folders with files larger than 100000
+Following command will trigger the bash scripts to build folder structure and run code to find folders with files smaller than 100000

     npm run file